jamesnkuranga1/Tracking-Natural-Forest-Loss-and-Remaining-Tree-Cover-in-Rwanda/README.md

-# 🌳 Tracking Forest Loss in Gicumbi District (2001–2022)
+# 🌳 Tracking Forest Loss and  in Gicumbi District (2001–2022)

 ## 👤 Student Information